 So there are a variety of experiences you can get staying in the Smoky Mountains, and some will depend on your choice of cabin and choice of resort location.
-We are compiling information about each resort, for your added enjoyment, but in the meantime always check with our reception staff in advance and let us help you get situated in the best place for your plans.
+We are compiling information about each resort – check out our guide to Cabin Resorts Near Pigeon Forge and Wears Valley – and always feel free to check with our reception staff in advance and let us help you get situated in the best place for your plans.

 It helps to know some of the routes for getting around the area, especially since the price of being popular is also being crowded.
 Fortunately, almost everywhere you drive is a scenic drive in its own right.